The French Placement Process at Bowdoin

 If you earned a 5 on the AP French or you have never taken any French, you need to complete only the first 4 questions of the placement test.
 All other students must complete the on-line test to determine placement.

 |Prior experience in French||Recommendation|

-Students who feel they need to improve their mastery of grammar and writing prior to continuing in French may choose to enroll in French 2305 in the fall semester upon consultation with the Department
+Students who feel they need to improve their mastery of grammar and writing prior to continuing in French may choose to enroll in Francophone studies 2305 in the fall semester upon consultation with the Francophone studies section

 During course registration, all students should know which course level was recommended based on their placement exam and consultation with the Department.
 This information is available from their academic advisors through the Registrar’s electronic system (Polaris) or from Frrancophone Studies faculty.